How to get a car loan with a low income

 Yes, you can qualify for low income bad credit car loans in Canada.
 These aren’t available from traditional lenders but rather specialist lenders who work with subprime borrowers.

 Your income will still need to be sufficient to cover your monthly payments.
-The other factor to be aware of with bad credit car loans is high interest rates and fees — make sure you’re certain you can afford your repayments before you apply.
+The other factor to be aware of with bad credit car loans is high interest rates and fees—make sure you’re certain you can afford your repayments before you apply.

 Can I buy a car while on welfare?

 Yes, it’s possible to qualify for a car loan while on welfare.
 The lender will need to assess whether you receive sufficient income to afford your monthly loan payments.
-However, not all lenders will accept government benefits as a form of income, so you’ll need to check each lender’s eligibility criteria before you apply.
+However, not all lenders will accept government benefits as a form of income, so you’ll need to check each lender’s eligibility criteria before applying.

 Can I buy a car while receiving ODSP?